To download the software (available only during the contest!)

 To quit the application, click on the “Quit” button.

 NB – the registers are not saved separately on the disc, but the “Register - Save” only saves them in the computer’s RAM.
-To open and close the registers you will use the banks.
+To save and open the registers you will use the banks.

 You have 8 registers to work with.
-The 8 registers compose a Bank.
+The 8 registers make up a Bank.

-You can save all the 8 registers in one bank on your hard drive using the button “Save As…” To open a file click on “Bank - Open”.
+You can save all the 8 registers in one bank on your hard drive using the button “Save As…” To open a Bank file, click on “Bank - Open”.

 To take the first steps with P-Soft: